 - Competing with these pathogenic micro-organisms are food and space within the intestine of the host.

-The addition of these feed additives in the food of poultry birds used for commercial production of safe meat and eggs helps in the birds in more ways than one.
+The addition of these feed additives in the food of poultry, used for commercial production of safe meat and eggs, helps the birds in more ways than one.
 In fact people have only just started to understand the importance of these additives and concentrates.
-And a lot of work has yet to be done to understand the full extent of their benefits.
+A lot of work has yet to be done to understand the full extent of their benefits.